-Students admitted to this graduate program are required to have a general background in the biological sciences and other coursework relevant to public health nutrition (e.g. sociology, policy, psychology, education).
+Students admitted to this program are required to have a general background in the nutrition, behavioral sciences and/or public health.
 Successful completion of program requirements leads to a Doctor of Science (SD or ScD) degree.
 The major field of study is Nutrition.
 The Public Health Nutrition graduate program is a concentration within nutrition, and the Program Director determines the courses that are grouped together to form the nutrition major.
 In addition to their major and area of concentration, students will select two minors.
 All PHN students will select Epidemiology, Biostatistics, or Social and Behavioral Methods as one of the two minor fields.
 The second minor field will facilitate development in an area relevant to applied research in public health nutrition, and will be chosen in consultation with students faculty advisor.

 At program entry, students will be assigned a faculty advisor from the nutrition department.
 PHN-affiliated faculty with secondary appointments in the nutrition department will also be eligible as advisors.
 Students will meet with their advisors on a regular basis during the first two years of study for guidance on their selection of coursework and practicum experiences.
 When a thesis topic is identified, a new advisor with specific knowledge in the research area may be assigned.